-- 7. No wild/feral animals will be accepted as entries. - 8.
-All lots will be judged according to breed standards.
+- 7. No wild/feral animals will be accepted as a larger, outer circle "finish line".
+Three entries. - standards.
 Animal's overall condition will also be taken into consideration. - 9.
 No animal shall be removed from the Fair before the close of the Fair, except by special permission from the superintendent.
-Exhibitors will be contacted if their animal shows signs of illness and will need to be taken home. - 10.Poultry exhibits must be picked up by 11:00 am on Sunday.
+Exhibitors will be contacted if their animal shows signs of illness and will need to be taken home. - 10.
+Poultry exhibits must be picked up by 11:00 am on Sunday.
 The Fair is not responsible for unclaimed exhibits.